OptimalSpin/react-redux-form-materialize/README.md

 [![Build Status](https://travis-ci.org/nasushkov/react-redux-form-materialize.svg?branch=master)](https://travis-ci.org/nasushkov/react-redux-form-materialize)

+> ⚠⚠⚠
+>
+> Note:
+>
+> This package is moved to https://github.com/OptimalSpin/materialize-controls

 Material input controls for the second popular React/Redux library for a form manipulation [React Redux Form](https://github.com/davidkpiano/react-redux-form) leveraged by [Materialize](https://github.com/Dogfalo/materialize) Material UI CSS framework under the hood.
 It does not use any js code from Materialize since it is tightly coupled with jQuery.